Mohammed-Aali/6.0001-Introduction-to-Computer-Science-and-Programming-in-Python/README.md

-# MIT-related
+# 6.0001 Introduction to Computer Science and Programming in Python
-this is a MIT courses related repo.
-Its meant as a place to hold cs related things I did.
+This is a repo of my progression through the course and some solutions to the pset provided by the course.